nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The Export command exports the current list of contacts to the specified JSON or CSV file, with help from [Jackson](https://github.com/FasterXML/jackson), an external library.
 It does not overwrite existing files.
-From a high level perspective, the execution of a user entering an export command is done in 2 steps.

 Executing an Export Command can be summarized with the following steps:
 1. User command is handed over to `ExportCommandParser`.
 After verification of arguments, an ExportCommand is generated.